Wedding

 2. Don’t Be Afraid of Bright Colors

 Since you are in a breezy tropical environment, it makes sense to wear something more natural and flowy.
 Look for dresses with movement.
-For example, wrap dresses, dresses with tiers, and ruffles are pretty too.
+Wrap dresses, dresses with tiers, and ruffles are pretty, too.
+Fabrics like eyelet and chiffon are perfect.

 5. Maxi Dresses are Perfect For Beach Weddings